-If your eyes were bigger than your stomach and you have too many peaches to eat, try freezing them.
+If you have a bumper crop of juicy peaches, and there are too many peaches to eat, try freezing them.
 To freeze peaches, peel and slice and place on a parchment lined cookie sheet and freeze in a single layer.
 Once frozen, place in a freezer bag or vacuum seal them.

 They’ll stay fresh in the freezer for about a year if they’ve been vacuum sealed.
 They’ll still be ok to eat after that but might not have as much flavor.

 Peaches are a pretty healthy fruit with only 58 calories.
 They’re packed with vitamins, minerals and antioxidants.
 There is some evidence that they have anti-cancer properties and can boost immunity.

 FAQs and tips

 When cut peaches are exposed to the air they’ll turn brown like apples and pears.
 An easy way to prevent this, is to sprinkle them with a citrus juice like lemon or orange depending on what you’e using them for.